ACA Reporting Software that Anticipates

 Learn more about the Affordable Care Act by visiting our ACA FAQ page.

-Viventium’s ACA solution keeps you on top of your compliance, delivering live ACA data throughout 2019.
+Viventium’s ACA software solution keeps you on top of your compliance, delivering live ACA data throughout 2019.
 At the beginning of 2020, Viventium will prepare and file Forms 1094-C and 1095-C on your behalf.